 But what about the signal?
 Many AM stations have already “gone dark” (as they say in the business).
 Will WMAL do the same?
 In the first comment below, Jon Elbaz, who wrote the Sentinel piece, says Cumulus intends to keep WMAL-AM on the air somehow.
 But a question is raised: how long can any AM station on desirable land stay on the air?
 And by what means?

 Back in radio’s golden age — when AM ruled the waves — the stations battling for the top of Washington, DC’s ratings heap were WTOP and WMAL.
 WTOP peaked when it went all-news in the 1960s, and has stayed at the top ever since.
-It did that by doing great work, and by wisely moving to FM a few years back, taking over the channel (103.5) long occupied by classical WGMS, which by then had unloaded its original signal AM signal.
+It did that by doing great work, and by wisely moving to FM a few years back, taking over the channel (103.5) long occupied by classical WGMS-FM, whose owners by then had unloaded its original 570am signal, which is still on the air as WSPZ.
+(More about that below.)
 WMAL also has an FM signal, on 105.9.
 That one is #9 in Nielsen’s latest figures, while WTOP is #1.
 WMAL-AM doesn’t show at all.

 So I have to wonder about Cumulus commitment to keeping the signal on the air.
 Finding a new transmitter site is not a cheap undertaking.
 To explain, I’ll need to get technical.

 To transmit, AM radio stations require a substantial sum of real estate.
 AM waves are hundreds of feet long, and require long radiating antennas.
 These take the form of towers.
 If a station has a directional signal, more than one tower is required to create the signal’s pattern.
 WMAL has two different asymmetrical patterns for use in the day and night.
 Here is how the four towers are arranged, and the patterns they produce: